happyvolt92/happyvolt92/README.md

 - ⚡ Fun fact: ...

-   * I have more tattoos than my age and most of them are made by myself
+   * I have more tattoos than my age and most of them are made by myself.
    * I came in France when I was 9, I'm half-brazilian  ( It's explain the food's love).
    * I LOVE  1660's PIRATE HISTORY.